 As a participant, you’ll enjoy:

 To help reduce your risk for diabetes, your goal in the YMCA’s Diabetes Prevention Program is to reduce your body weight by 7% and increase your physical activity by at least 150 minutes per week within the first half of the program.
 For example, if you weigh 200 pounds your goal for the first half of the program would be to lose 14 pounds and increase your physical activity to what could be a brisk 30-minute walk, five days per week.
-Lose weight, boost your energy, reduce your risk for diabetes and improve your health
+Lose weight, boost your energy, reduce your risk for diabetes and improve your health for life!

 To participate in the program, you must be: